 Pledges Receivable: Pledges receivable include unconditional promises to give and are recognized at their net present value in the year promised as net assets without donor restrictions or net assets with donor restrictions as appropriate.
 Contributions that are to be collected more than one year into the future are recorded at their discounted present value.
 Conditional promises are recorded when donor stipulations are substantially met.
 The Foundation provides an allowance for potentially uncollectible pledges based on the Foundation's historical experience and based on management's judgment.
 When pledges are considered uncollectible, they are written off against the allowance.
-There was no allowance for doubtful accounts as of June 30, 2022 and 2021.
-There were no pledges receivable as of June 30, 2022, and all pledges receivable as of June 30, 2021, were collected in 2022.
+There was no allowance for doubtful accounts as of June 30, 2023 and 2022.
+There were no pledges receivable as of June 30, 2023 and 2022.